ereisher/Capstone/steps.md

         * Run the 'format_pathway_abun.sh'.

 6. Running correlation and statistical analysis: alpha and beta group significant, and differential abundance (ANCOM)
-    - Alpha and beta group significant- files can be found in the Stat folder
+    - Alpha and beta group significant- files can be found in the Stat folder (each group has their own files)
         * Make a sub-directory to the 'qiime2' called 'stat' and make sure it includes 'stat.slurm' and a sub-dirctury called 'script_output'.
         * Before running'stat.slurm' edit the path in line 8, 9, and 15.
         * Run the 'sbatch stat.slurm'
-    - Differential abundance (ANCOM)- files can be found in the ANCOM folder
+    - Differential abundance (ANCOM)- files can be found in the ANCOM folder (each group has their own files)
         * Make a sub-directory to the 'qiime2' called 'ancom' and make sure it includes 'ancom.sh'.
         * Before running 'ancom.sh' script edit the path in line 5.
         * Run the 'bash ancom.sh'.